CISSP Domain 8 - Databases MindMap

 Locks

-One of the major controls we use to Prevent data corruption when multiple transactions are running concurrently are: locks.
+One of the major controls we use to Prevent data corruption when multiple transactions are running concurrently is: locks.
 A record (a tuple) can be locked meaning that only one user or process may update the record until the lock is released by either committing the update or rolling back.

 A - Atomicity